 Vegan Coffee And Walnut Cake

-This vegan coffee and walnut cake is a flavourful sheet cake topped with a rich cream, dairy-free cheese frosting.
+This vegan coffee and walnut cake is a flavourful sheet cake topped with a rich, decadent, dairy-free cream cheese frosting.
 It makes for a delicious mid-morning pick-me-up and tastes great with a cup of tea or coffee.

 Looking for a coffee walnut cake that’s actually flavoured with coffee?
 You’ve come to the right place!

 A lot of the time, when searching for coffee cake recipes, what I find are cakes that are not actually coffee flavoured, they are just supposed to be good for eating alongside a cup of coffee.

 When I’m looking for a coffee cake, I want it to contain actual coffee (or, at least the flavour of it, before the coffee lovers come at me for using instant coffee LOL).

 So that’s exactly what I made this week!
 I threw a few chopped walnuts in there for added texture and added a thick layer of dairy-free cream cheese frosting on top too.

 I have to admit, I do only like coffee when it’s mixed with sugar in desserts.
 Otherwise it’s just too bitter and intense for my fragile little, caffeine-hating body.
 So this cake doesn’t have a super strong coffee flavour.

 It’s definitely there but if you’re used to drinking straight black coffee, you might need to add a little more to satisfy your taste buds.